wasay8/RAG-Q-A-with-Groq-and-Open-LLM-models/README.md

-# RAG Formal Method Q&A with Groq and Open Source LLM Models
+# RAG: Q&A with Groq and Open Source LLM Models

 This Streamlit app allows users to perform question and answer (Q&A) operations on research papers using various LLM models and vector embeddings.
 The app leverages Groq AI and Hugging Face models for processing and querying document contexts.